 Potential Career Options for Graduates of the Online Human Services Counseling Degree

 Graduating from the online Master of Arts in Human Services Counseling degree will give students the mental health support and counseling skills to be useful in private, public, and nonprofit human services settings.
 These settings include Christian counseling ministries, community service agencies, group homes, outreach services, in-home mental health support services, probation agencies, and other types of casework and support settings where counseling skills are needed.

 Chaplaincy may also be an option in some cases.
 However, many roles will require additional training or a seminary degree.

 - Family counselor

 Admission Requirements for Our Online MA in Human Services Counseling

-A regionally or nationally accredited bachelor’s degree with a 2.0 or above cumulative combined GPA is required for admission in good standing.
-Please visit our admission requirements page for more detailed admission-related information.
+A regionally or nationally accredited bachelor’s degree with a 2.0 or above cumulative GPA is required for admission in good standing.
+Please visit our admission requirements page for more detailed admissions-related information.

 All applicants must submit the following: